YoEight/pyro/README.md

 ## Inspiration

 `Pyro` draws significant inspiration from the Pict programming language, one of the earliest implementations of the π-calculus theory in the form of a practical programming language.
 Current `Pyro` syntax is very close to Pict however, this might change in mid-long term.
 A mix of OCAML syntax could be implemented in the future.
 You can find more about the Pict programming language on the [Pict Homepage].
-You can also find a [Pict presentation slides] and The [Pict tutorial] I used to implement `Pyro`.
+You can also find a [Pict presentation slides] and the [Pict tutorial] I used to implement `Pyro`.

 [Pict Homepage]: https://www.cis.upenn.edu/~bcpierce/papers/pict/Html/Pict.html
 [Pict presentation slides]: https://www-sop.inria.fr/mimosa/Pascal.Zimmer/mobility/pict.pdf